-You’d be hard-pressed to find a single household in Australia that doesn’t possess a refrigerator of some sort, even if it’s only a little bar fridge.
-However, many of us own appliances on the lower end of the efficiency scale – possibly because they were cheaper to buy, or it could just be that we didn’t have energy efficiency in mind at the time of purchase.
+You’d be hard-pressed to find a household in Australia that doesn’t possess a refrigerator of some sort, even if it’s only a little bar fridge.
+However, many of us may own appliances on the lower end of the efficiency scale – possibly because they were cheaper to buy, or it could just be that we didn’t have energy efficiency in mind at the time of purchase.

-The question of purchase price versus energy efficiency is a longstanding one, and one that can plague anyone who’s shopping around for a new appliance.
+The question of price versus energy efficiency is a longstanding one, and one that can plague anyone who’s shopping around for a new appliance.
 A higher star rating for energy efficiency is generally correlated with a higher price tag, and many of us – more worried about our bank balance than the environment – opt for a cheaper, less efficient model.
 However, what many Australians don’t realise is that by buying a less efficient appliance, they stand to lose money down the track in the form of higher electricity bills.
-Appliances have come a long way in energy-efficiency over the last 10 years or so, and chances are your fridge is this old.
+Appliances have come a long way in energy-efficiency over the last 10 years or so, and chances are your fridge is this old as well.
 This is a chance to take a look at the energy-efficiency of your fridge, and see if you could do with an upgrade.

 How energy-efficient is my fridge?

 The simplest answer is to look at your energy star rating that should have come with the fridge when you bought it.
 Choosing a fridge with a low star rating over an energy-efficient model could leave you out of pocket of $20 or more over the course of a year in extra electricity bills!
 This is only going to be amplified if you’ve chosen a larger-capacity fridge.